rewtnull/vagrant-multi-box-handler/README.md

 	OPTIONS

-	list				Same as 'vagrant global-status'
+	list, status			Same as 'vagrant global-status'

-	up				Bring all boxes that don't have the state 'running' up
+	up, start			Bring all boxes that don't have the state 'running' up

+	halt, down, stop		Halt all boxes that are running or are suspended

 	suspend				Suspend all boxes that are not already suspended

 	resume				Resumes all boxes that are not already running

-	halt				Halt all boxes that are running or are suspended

 DEPENDENCIES